 - Buzz Spector: Works On and Of Paper, John M. Olin Library, Level 1, in the Thomas Gallery.
 On exhibit through summer 2019.

 - Illustration Across Media: Highlights from the D.B.
 Dowd Modern Graphic History Library, John M. Olin Library, Level 1, Thomas Gallery.
 On exhibit through spring 2019.

 - Ken Botnick: Making Books by Hand, Newman Tower of Collections and Exploration, Level 1 exhibits.
 On exhibit through spring 2019.

 - Julian Edison: A Giant in a Miniature World, John M. Olin Library, Level 1, Grand Stairwell

-- Mary Jo Bang: Self Portrait with Others, John M. Olin Library, Level 1, Grand Staircase.
-On exhibit through January 2019.
+- Highlights of 50 Years of Black Study & Activism, John M. Olin Library, Level 1, Grand Staircase.
+On exhibit through September 22, 2019.

 More Artwork and Exhibits on View

 - Exterior of the Newman Tower of Collections and Exploration, Levels 1-3, Olin Library